youssefhamrougit/trivia1V1/README.md

 Find a stranger, get the same 10 questions, 15 seconds each.
 Winner takes **+1 trophy**.
 Climb 7 arenas, Clash Royale style.

+##⚠️ Active development

+— the current build ships a complete 1v1 game , yet to be fully developed.

 ## What is this?

 TriviaDuel is a real-time 1v1 trivia game — no frameworks, no build step.
 The browser talks to Supabase directly: GoTrue for auth, PostgREST for data, Postgres functions (`join_matchmaking`, `finish_match`) for game logic, and Supabase Realtime for live scores.
 A Windows C++ backend used to proxy all of this — it's still in `backend/` as a reference, but the web app no longer needs it.